Barja

 Barja (برجا, also known as Barja al-Chouf) is a town and municipality in the Chouf District of the Mount Lebanon Governorate in Lebanon.
 Barja is situated near the Mediterranean coast, 34 kilometers south of Beirut and at the midway point between the latter and Sidon.
-The town's total land area consists of 729 hectares and its highest point above sea level is documented at 310 meters.
+The town's total land area consists of 729 hectares, and its highest point above sea level is documented at 310 meters.
 Barja had 12,888 registered voters in 2010, and eleven schools with a total of 2,788 students in 2006.
 Its inhabitants are predominantly Sunni Muslims.

 History

 Caves and monuments

-Close to the northern entrance of the Barja, a few dozens of caves and burial cemeteries can be seen carved out inside of rocks hills, which dates back to the Neolithic period.
+Close to the northern entrance of the Barja, a few dozen caves and burial cemeteries can be seen carved out inside of rock hills, which date back to the Neolithic period.
 The urban expansion has destroyed a lot of it but some paintings and engravings and remains of a population that lived in this region can still be found from time to time, such as Mesopotamia, Persians, Greece, Romans and Byzantines.
 When the French Renan mission visited Lebanon in 1863, it described Barja as the “buried city - Necropole”.
 Residents of Barja has also seen this expedition taking back to the French consulate in Beirut a monument bearing a Greek inscription.
 “Khorstos Al-Sharif Salam, he left prematurely, lived 27 years, died in 228.

 In the modern age, that area is called by “Qasr bu Hanin", attributed to the name of the landowner.
 The castle of Al-Nawawais, next to a college building, which overlooks the valley of a town named "Siblin", is wrongfully called “Ajran El-Dibs”, but in fact, it is Nawawais, which means sarcophaguses, originally made for Phoenician priests and other of pagan peoples.